DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 - A certificate with a higher serial number than the current one is available.

+The certificate management system ensures that cryptographic keys remain fresh and that clients can smoothly transition to updated certificates.
+With the core protocol mechanics now established, we can examine implementation considerations.

 # Implementation Status

 *Note: This section is to be removed before publishing as an RFC.*

 Multiple implementations of the protocol described in this document have been developed and verified for interoperability.
 A comprehensive list of known implementations can be found at [](https://dnscrypt.info/implementations).

+The successful deployment of multiple interoperable implementations demonstrates the protocol's maturity.
+However, proper implementation requires careful attention to security considerations.

 # Security Considerations